 In 1517, the Petersberg gallery is struck, and the Salt Mine Berchtesgaden was founded by Prince-Provost Gregor Rainer.
 The brine created here is initially channelled to the Schellenberg Salt Works.
 In 1564, the Frauenreuth Salt Works initiates operations in Berchtesgaden.

 Berchtesgaden remains an independent Prince-Provostry until 1803.
 By means of the Final Act of the Vienna Congress on 9 June 1815 and the Munich Agreement of 1816, it finally falls to Bavaria.
 Salt mining and salt works are integrated into the Königliche General-Bergwerks- und Salinenadministration (Royal General Mine and Salt Refinery Administration) in Munich.

 Reichenbach builds the brine pipeline to Bad Reichenhall

 In 1816, the Royal Bavarian Salt Refinery Council, Georg von Reichenbach, receives the commission from King Max 1st and his minister, Count Montgelas, to plan and build the brine pipeline from Berchtesgaden to Bad Reichenhall.
-On 22 December 1817, the first Berchtesgaden brine already runs in the wooden “deicheln” (wooden pipes) to Bad Reichenhall.
+As early as 22 December 1817, the first Berchtesgaden brine was already flowing in the wooden “deicheln” (wooden pipes) to Bad Reichenhall.

 Today, one of the 14-ton bronze pumps can be seen in the Salt Mine, while others are in the Old Salt Works in Bad Reichenhall and in the Deutsches Museum in Munich.
 The course of the brine pipeline can be followed on the beautiful hiking path from Berchtesgaden to Ramsau.